-There is freedom of expression for all pupils and teachers promoting fairness.
-Children are entitled to an understanding and consistent approach, regardless of gender, ability, ethnicity, cultural background, sexual orientation, transgender, social circumstances or any other reason.
+We aim to promote fairness for all.
+Children are entitled to a consistent approach, regardless of gender, ability, ethnicity, cultural background, sexual orientation, transgender, social circumstances or any other reason.
 Any reward or sanction applied will be appropriate to the child's action and fairly administered.